 Respecting human rights

-Our Group's Code of Conduct
+Our commitment to our Group's Code of Conduct

 Our commitment to respect human rights is part of our Group’s Code of Conduct.
 It articulates our basic values and the key rules of conduct by which we abide to help ensure that we conduct our business activities in accordance with the highest ethical, legal and professional standards.